woody180/user-authentication-codeigniter-4/README.md

 # Helper function

-There is a helper function available by which you can chack whether users is logged in, or do logged in user have a privilegies declared in usersgroup table.
+There is a helper function available by which you can chack whether users is logged in, or do logged in user have a privileges declared in usersgroup table.

 Before using this helper function, make sure that it added in to the **app/Controllers/BaseController.php** file.

+As an argument it takes user privilege ides as an array.
+Take a look at the **usersgroup** table inside the database, at the **groupid** row.

 ```
 \App\Helpers\CheckUser::user();

 // OR

+// Check if user is logged in and have a manager or registered user privileges
 \App\Helpers\CheckUser::user([2,3]);
 ```